Muhammad-Faiz-Raheem/the-wild-oasis-admin/README.md

 # The Wild Oasis

 Main Project in Jonas Schmedtmann's Ultimate React Course.
-Built with React Query ans Supabase.
+Built with React Query and Supabase.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.